dmbarbour/awelon/ABC.md

 There are some common conventions based on prefix characters.
 For example:

-        {&foo}  :: a → a                -- annotation capability
+        {&foo}  :: a → a                - annotation capability

-        {:foo}  :: a → Sealed foo a     -- sealer capability {.foo}  :: Sealed foo a → a     -- unsealer capability {:$foo} :: a → Sealed $foo a    -- instance specific sealer {.$foo} :: Sealed $foo a → a    -- instance specific unsealer
+        {:foo}  :: a → Sealed foo a     - sealer capability {.foo}  :: Sealed foo a → a     - unsealer capability

-        {#323weAHSn085j9uj9u...} :: ∃a b. a→b -- secure hash source
-        {$ 3025uy0u3SKLHn3i3e...} :: ∃foo a.
-1→(Sealed foo a) -- encrypted value
-            or possibly of type `∃foo a. s→(Sealed foo a * s)` like a literal
+        {:format$leftKey}               - cryptographic sealer
+        {.format$rightKey}              - cryptographic unsealer
+        {$format}                       - indicates sealed value

+        {#kjhfmskpzgzdqbqstdh...}       - ABC resource

 Annotations can support debugging and performance.
-Secure hash sources are an important basis for separate compilation and linking in ABC.
-Usefully, they also work in a streaming code scenario, and in open systems.
-Separate compilation is achieved via caching or memoization.

-The encoding of sealed remains tentative.
-We must recognize affine vs. relevant sealed values, and possible references to stored values.
-But the basic idea - that value-level encryption should be implicitly guided by value sealing - is excellent for security, simplicity, and optimizability.
-Value level sealing would typically be independent of link or sockets layer encryption.
+Discretionary value sealing act as structural type tags.
+Cryptographic sealers support rights amplification and other security patterns.
+ABC resources are named by a combination of secure hashes to look up and decrypt the bytecode; they serve a valuable role in separate compilation and dynamic linking, and for saving bandwidth and storage at larger scales.

 ## Existing Annotations